Next Generation Air Transportation System: Multiple Runway Operations and Separation Management

-The FAA continues to evaluate procedures at airports with closely spaced runways.
-After determining that lateral runway separation can be reduced safely, the FAA revised the separation standard from 4,300 feet to 3,600 feet for independent arrivals in August 2013.
-For independent runways, aircraft can approach without having to maintain a staggered diagonal separation required by dependent operations.
+After determining that lateral runway separation can be safely reduced, the FAA revised the separation standard from 4,300 feet to 3,600 feet for independent arrivals in August 2013.
+Dual independent parallel operations started operating in Atlanta in 2014.
+Dual independent parallel operations with offset started operating in Detroit in 2015 and at Chicago-O'Hare in 2016.
+Triple independent parallel operations started in Atlanta and Washington-Dulles in 2017.
 Further revisions to closely spaced parallel operations were included in the November 2015 update to FAA Order 7110.65, Air Traffic Control.

-The new procedures reduce lateral separation requirements to as close as 3,900 feet for triple independent approaches, and 3,000 feet for offset dual independent approaches without requiring high-update-rate radar or Automatic Dependent Surveillance–Broadcast.
-For dual dependent approaches, the runway spacing requirement remains 2,500 feet, but the diagonal spacing is reduced from 1.5 nautical mile (nm) to 1 nm.
+The revisions reduce lateral separation requirements to as close as 3,900 feet for triple independent approaches, and 3,000 feet for offset dual independent approaches without requiring high-update-rate radar or Automatic Dependent Surveillance–Broadcast.

-FAA Order 7110.308C identifies specific airports — Boston, Cleveland, Memphis, Newark, Philadelphia, Seattle, San Francisco, and St. Louis — with runways spaced less than 2,500 feet apart that can reduce staggered spacing between aircraft on parallel approaches from 1.5 nm to 1 nm.